 Many magicians seem to think that any group of magic tricks can be built into an act.

-When we begin learning magic, we learn as many tricks as possible that come out way, that fool us, and seem easy enough for us to learn.
-During the early stages of learning magic, we don't think about performing a magic act, just performing great tricks.
+When we begin learning magic, we learn as many tricks as possible that come our way, that fool us and seem easy enough for us to learn.
+During the early stages of learning magic, we don’t think about performing a magic act, just performing great tricks.

 Who’s to fault?